PwnHubCTF/PownCTF/README.md

 - Be a `multiple` instance
 - Use an env var `FLAG` to set the challenge flag

-If you want to set a signed flag on a single/false instance challenge, you'll need to handle it manually in the challenge (WIP PROCESS)
+If you want to set a signed flag on a single/false instance challenge, you'll need to handle it manually in the challenge:

+**At the moment when the user is supposed to get the flag**
+- Ask the user to give his ID
+- Generate the flag with the route
+`GET /challenge/flag/:challenge_id/:user_id`
+- Give him the generated flag

 ## Instances